 Typically, a traditional WAN sends external traffic to the corporate firewall.
 As more and more applications are run from the internet, this has an increasing impact on performance.

-SD WAN can trust known applications such as Office 365 and Salesforce.
-It can then route them direct to the internet or to a web proxy such as Zscaler.
-This approach can reduce latency because there are fewer hops.
+SD WAN can treat known applications such as Microsoft 365 and Salesforce as trusted, and route them direct to the internet or to a web proxy such as Zscaler or Cisco Umbrella.
+This can reduce latency because there are fewer hops.
 It also lets you reduce both firewall capacity and bandwidth from the Corporate Firewall.

 SD WAN vendors can set up SLA requirements for known applications, and this makes it easier to set up a business intent for them.
 For example, Silver Peak recognises over 10,000 Apps and has defined SLA requirements for them.
 It has a ‘first packet IQ’ feature to recognise the traffic from the first packet and route it accordingly.

 User groups can have different policies assigned to help manage security and performance